 CAPS is not merely training, it is a system that produces empirical and forensic results demonstrating that you are doing everything possible to make your venues "as safe as possible", the highest form of Evidence-based Best Practices.
 The Ambassadors' Workshop is a webinar-based training so there is no need for travel and lodging expenses.
 Simply sit at your computer, anywhere in the world, with eye-to-eye contact with the Founder and CEO of the Center for Aggression Management, John D. Byrnes, as he takes you through a step by step process of learning how to foresee the precursors to violence maximizing your opportunity to reliably prevent violence!

-This Ambassadors' (train-the-trainers) Webinar-workshop is intended to provide an in-house training capability, without the cost of travel and lodging expenses; we also offer a commercial application.
+This Ambassadors' (train-the-trainers) Webinar-workshop is intended to provide an in-house training capability, without the cost of travel and lodging expenses; we also offer a commercial application for consultants.
 Prospective Trainers take the two-day workshop and then have two more days of intensive training and exercises including practice-teaching and assessment.
 Upon successful completion of the 4-day training, participants receive Trainer Certification and Credentials (C.A.M.A.) from the Center for Aggression Management for as little as $1,995 per attendee (reductions for volume and timing).
 Once we receive full payment (credit cards are accepted), the complete package of information will be sent to you by email enabling you to begin your preparation for the workshop.

 Don't let another day go by without learning more about CAPS, call our office at 407-718-5637 or register on the form below.
 We look forward to hearing from you.